P4ulJC/hello-world/README.md

 # hello-world
-I'd like to say hello to all you great people out there
+I'd like to say hello to all you great lamas out there